qSebastiaNp/amazon-mws-sdk/README.md

         }
     ],
     "require": {
-        "valkan07/amazon-mws-sdk": "*"
+        "valkan07/amazon-mws-sdk": "dev-master"
     }
 ```

-to the require section of your `composer.json` file.
+to your `composer.json` file.

 Usage